ttt733/nn-evolution-jax/tutorial.md

 ```
 from jax.flatten_util import ravel_pytree

+# We get our parameters from haiku's network initialization function
+params = fwd_fn.init(subkey, obs)

 # After network initialization...
 # unravel_params is a function that takes a "flat" 1D array representing our parameters and turns it
 # into a useful pytree dictionary object